Anxiety Specialty Services

 I offer evidence-based treatments for OCD, body dysmorphia, and other related obsessive-compulsive conditions including Exposure and Response/Ritual Prevention (ERP or ExRP), Cognitive Behavior Therapy (CBT), and mirror (perceptual) retraining (for BDD).

-• These words tend to be used interchangeably, but they are different.
-Traumatic events can impact us in many ways, and PTSD is only one possible outcome.
-We can also develop low self-esteem, become suspicious or distrusting of others, isolate ourselves, and more.
-Traumatic events also tend to negatively impact how we see ourselves, other people, and the world.
+Beyond a strict PTSD diagnosis, we can also develop low self-esteem, become suspicious or distrusting of others, isolate ourselves, and more.
+Traumatic events also tend to negatively impact our thoughts and how we see ourselves, other people, and the world.
 We tend to stop doing the things we used to enjoy doing, and typically experience more negative emotions on a day-to-day basis than before the incident(s).
-Regardless of the ways traumatic events have impacted you, evidence-based treatment can help you process the experience, identify how trauma is holding you back in the present, and make changes in your life to improve your future.

 I offer evidence-based treatments for trauma and PTSD including Cognitive Processing Therapy (CPT), Acceptance and Commitment Therapy (CPT), and Exposure Therapy (written and behavioral).